-Dolly Parton Is Still Helping Fire Victims: She Invites Visitors To Gatlinburg, Pigeon Forge, And Dollywood In Sevier County Tennessee
+Dolly Parton Is Still Helping Fire Victims: She Invites Visitors To Gatlinburg, Pigeon Forge, And Dollywood In Sevier County, Tennessee

 Gatlinburg, Tennessee, And Great Smoky Mountains On Fire: Dolly Parton’s Prayer For Rain Answered?

-Pigeon Forge, Dollywood, and Gatlinburg Tennessee are lovely places to visit and located only about a half dozen miles apart.
-The people are friendly and there are plenty of things to do there.
-Visiting Gatlinburg and Pigeon Forge Tennessee helps the fire victims and it’s a great place to visit.
+Pigeon Forge, Dollywood, and Gatlinburg, Tennessee are lovely places to visit and located only about a half dozen miles apart.
+The people are friendly, and there are plenty of things to do there.
+Visiting Gatlinburg and Pigeon Forge helps the fire victims, and it’s a great place to visit.

-Gatlinburg Tennessee is also the perfect setting for weddings and there is no waiting, just like in Vegas.
+Gatlinburg Tennessee is also the perfect setting for weddings, and there is no waiting, just like in Vegas.
 There are still beautiful wedding chapels and plenty of venues for parties in Gatlinburg despite the fire that seemed at the time to be consuming everything.

-Dolly Parton urges families to vacation in Gatlinburg and Pigeon Forge Tennessee, and to visit Dollywood in Sevier County this summer.
+Dolly Parton urges families to vacation in Gatlinburg and Pigeon Forge, Tennessee, and to visit Dollywood in Sevier County this summer.

 [Featured Image by Owen Sweeney/Invision/AP Images]